-Rockets launch payloads such as satellites and space probes into Earth orbit.
-By imparting a time rate of change of momentum to a gas flow produced by a propellant, a force is applied from the rocket motor(s) to the vehicle.
+Rockets are used to launch payloads, such as satellites and space probes, into Earth orbit.
+Rocket motors are also used to propel spacecraft that are already in space.
+By imparting a significant time rate of change of momentum to the gas flow produced by a propellant, a force is applied from the rocket motor(s) to the vehicle.
 Before being expelled from the motor(s), the propellant can be stored onboard as a compressed gas, in separate fuel and oxidizer tanks, or as a solid mixture of fuel and oxidizer.

 - Understand the basic principles of rocket propulsion systems.